 It’s not an uncommon experience, of course.
 At some point in adolescence, most teens feel excluded from their peers.
 And like most teens, Zephaniah chose not to talk about it with anyone.

-One of her high school advisors encouraged her to enter an essay contest sponsored by the Maltz Museum of Jewish Heritage.
-Called Stop the Hate, it asks students to share their stories about how they have dealt with intolerance or exclusion.
+One of her high school advisors encouraged her to enter Stop The Hate essay contest sponsored by the Maltz Museum of Jewish Heritage.
+Students are asked to share their stories about how they have dealt with intolerance or exclusion.

 It felt good to put her feelings into words—but when Zephaniah learned her essay had been chosen as one of the finalists in the competition, she had new concerns.

 “I was so nervous about reading it,” says Galloway.
 “I thought, is my family going to be mad at me?”
 Instead, something transformative happened as a result of sharing her story.
 Not only did she win a $40,000 college scholarship funded by the Maltz Family Foundation, she discovered a whole group of friends and supporters.

 “After people read my essay, I found out there are other people out there who feel this way,” says Galloway.
 “A girl from my high school reached out to me on Twitter and told me she was having the same experience and was so glad to have someone to relate to.
 And my younger brother told me I had inspired him to be himself in front of other people.”

 “Many young people feel a lack of agency in their world,” says Jeffery Allen, director of education and public programs at the Maltz Museum.
 “But sharing their stories and taking a stand for what’s right can be very empowering.
 Connecting with others in this way provides an opportunity for communal healing and reflection.”

 “There is absolutely something magical about putting your words down.
 You can choose whether or not you’re going to share them with others,” says Hurley.